rcmb/EndpointSupport/README.md

-# EndpointSupport
-Extensions and such for GHI Endpoint

-Hopefully useful stuff for the GHI Endpoint

 ## Enabling CDC - NCM on a Mac

 - Replace the init script /etc/init.d/S30usbgadget with the one from this repo.